PaulioRandall/scarlet-go/README.md

 #### Documentation

-- Need to write documentation for explaining spells
 - Need to write documentation for explaining variables
 - Need to write documentation for builtin types
 - Need to write documentation for the spells: